Supervised statistical learning

 over a model class \({\mathcal {M}}\).
 The loss function \(\ell \) measures a distance between the observation u(x) and the prediction v(x).
 In the case of the least squares method, it is chosen as \(\ell (y,v(x))=(y-v(x))^2\).

-Let \(S=\{(x^k,y^k):1\le k \le N\}\) be a sample of n realizations of (X, Y).
+Let \(S=\{(x^k,y^k):1\le k \le N\}\) be a sample of n realizations of (XY).
 In practice, the approximation is constructed by minimizing the empirical risk

 $$\begin{aligned} {\mathcal {R}}_S(v)=\frac{1}{N}\sum _{k=1}^N \ell (y^k,v(x^k)), \end{aligned}$$